datasciencecampus/fintrans_toolbox/data/README.md

 # `data` folder overview

 Any data that needs to be stored locally should be saved in this location.
 This folder, and its sub-folders, are not version-controlled.
+For example, we should store here temporary look up files created within GCP.

 Note: this is discouraged on GCP notebooks as any data will be lost upon re-image of the GCP notebooks and would need to be recreated.
 This potentially could be costly.
 Consider uploading to the GCP WIP bucket.

 The sub-folders should be used as follows:
+# This has since changed and these sub folders have been removed and we just have the data folder.
+Therefore to load them
+# as environment variables we can just use DIR_DATE

 - `external`: any data that will not be processed at all, such as reference data;
 - `raw`: any raw data before any processing;